 Vitrectomy surgery is performed in the operating room under local anesthesia.
 This advanced microsurgical technique allows us to restore vision by peeling and removing the vitreous from the macular surface and then filling the eye with a special gas bubble.
 The gas bubble helps to seal and flatten the hole postoperatively.

 Patients go home immediately following surgery.
 There is usually minimal to no pain, except for minor irritation from sutures which absorb within several weeks of surgery.
 Patients need to look down to the floor for 1 week, which properly positions the gas bubble against the macular hole.
-Special equipment is available to help patients comfortably maintain this positioning (Face Down Solutions, Kelly Comfort Solutions, Vitrectomy Solutions) or watch TV while looking down (Task-Vision Professional Prism Glasses, Make It Rite Mirror).
+Special equipment is available to help patients comfortably maintain this positioning (Comfort Solutions, Kelly Comfort Solutions, Vitrectomy Solutions) or watch TV while looking down (Task-Vision Professional Prism Glasses, Make It Rite Mirror).
 Airplane flying and driving to higher altitudes is strictly prohibited while the bubble is present since it can expand causing severe pain and possible blindness.
 Even if the eye will ultimately see well, vision will be quite poor for a few months since the eye is not designed to see well through the bubble.
 The gas bubble absorbs on its own over several months, at which point it is possible to tell whether or not the hole has flattened.
 Vitrectomy successfully flattens the macular hole in over 90% of cases.
 With successful surgery visual acuity usually improves by about 50% although it may take several years for maximal vision to return.

 The major side-effect of surgery is a cataract, with many patients requiring cataract surgery within a year or two of vitrectomy.
 Some patients may also notice side vision loss.
 There is about a 1 in 20 chance of a recurrent macular hole, along with a very small chance of secondary retinal detachment or infection.